 The Forestry Commission contributed to the expenses of the documentary research and field study.

 In January 2013, the deer-park research programme was extended as ‘Leap in the Park’ and an extensive programme of work, largely focussing on community involvement, has recently been completed.
-Details of this programme and the outcomes such as apps outlining the history of the parks and walking routes, school resources and illustrations of park life, are available here.
+The school resources are available here.

 The Deer Parks in the AONB